German Volume Training: The Best Workout for Building Muscle

 What is the best way to build muscle?
 Countless people ask this question after disappointing results.
 The true answer is that most routines will yield the desired result given enough sheer intensity of training.
 However, amongst experienced gym-going circles, one regimen stands above all others.

 The program in question was developed in Germany during the 1970s, popularized there by a Rolf Feser, and first introduced to American audiences by a Charles Poliquin.
-It is known as German Training or the “ten sets method”.
+It is known as German Volume Training or the “ten sets method”.

 Workout Structure

 The defining feature is completing every individual exercise for 10 sets of 10 reps per set.
 Poliquin recommends only employing one exercise for each main muscle group so fatigue does not get out of hand.
 He also suggests using one’s 20-rep max to select the most appropriately-sized weights.
 How are the muscle groups split up?
-A typical scheme is chest and back on day 1, legs and abs on day 2, on day 3, arms and shoulders on day 4, and rest on day 5 for a five-day cycle.
+A typical scheme is chest and back on day 1, legs and abs on day 2, rest on day 3, arms and shoulders on day 4, and rest on day 5 for a five-day cycle.

 Sample Workout